gaearon/overreacted.io/src/pages/march-2020-endorsements/index.md

 ## US Senator

 Durbin is unopposed and him being in Dem leadership is good for Illinoisans.
-It gets us stuff like funding for the O'Hare Modernization Programme (the reconfiguration of the runways).
+It gets us stuff like funding for the O'Hare Modernization Program (the reconfiguration of the runways).
 I don't think a protest vote omission is justified here.

 Endorsement: Dick Durbin.